Hanane98/concepts-mention-sentences-and-vectors/README.md

 # concepts-mention-sentences-and-vectors
-Extract wikipedia sentences mentionning a concept, and get the concept embeddings
+Extract wikipedia and pubmed sentences mentionning a concept, and get the concept embeddings